remka/mapgen-002/readme.md

 For now, it does the following:
 - Generates a two dimension array map with heights from 0 to 1
-- Builds the map either in DOM or in Canvas
+- Builds the map either in 3D with Three.js

 TODO:
 - Add moisture, to create more interesting biomes
 - Add temperature, to add even more diversity
 - Isometric visualization?
-- Three.js for 3d visualization?
 - ...